Which place is cheaper, Berlin or Kiel?

 When comparing the travel costs between Kiel and Berlin, we can see that Kiel is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Berlin is bigger, and its population is about 14.7 times larger than the population of Kiel.
-When comparing the population of Kiel vs. Berlin, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Berlin has a larger population, and is about 10 times larger than the population of Kiel.
+When comparing the sizes of Kiel and Berlin, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.